WadieBenabdouh/AutoClipboardCleaner/README.md

 # AutoClipboardCleaner

-this is a cmd command that runs by itself once it is executed, it cleans your clipboard automatically. double click it...that's it.
+This is a Windows Command Line command that runs by itself once it is executed, it cleans your clipboard automatically.

+Double click it...that's it.